Paycheck Calculator — Estimate Your Take-Home Pay After Taxes

 Frequently Asked Questions

-Everything you need to know about using a paycheck calculator and understanding your take-home pay.
+Everything you need to know about how this paycheck calculator works and what it covers.

 Gross pay is your total earnings before any deductions — the number on your job offer or salary agreement.
 Net pay, also called take-home pay, is what actually lands in your bank account after federal income tax, state income tax, Social Security, and Medicare are withheld.
 A take-home pay calculator like this one helps you understand the gap between the two so you can budget accurately.